HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 8. Rules and Regulations/section 8-1 Operator classes etc.md

 > **Key Information:** The FCC currently issues three classes of amateur radio licenses: Technician, General, and Amateur Extra. {{< link id="T1C01" >}}

 1. **Technician Class**:
-   - Entry-level license
+   - Entry-level license.
-   - Full privileges on all amateur bands above 50 MHz
+   - Full privileges on all amateur bands above 50 MHz.
-   - Limited HF privileges (as discussed later in Section 8.3)
+   - Limited HF privileges (as discussed later in Section 8.3).
-   - Great for local communications and experimentation with VHF/UHF
+   - Great for local communications and experimentation with VHF/UHF.

 2. **General Class**:
-   - Second level of licensing
+   - Second level of licensing.
-   - All Technician privileges, plus extensive phone, digital, and CW privileges on HF bands
+   - All Technician privileges, plus extensive phone, digital, and CW privileges on HF bands.
-   - Opens up the world of global communication
+   - Opens up the world of global communication.
-   - Can get accredited as a Volunteer Examiner to administer exams to new Technician class operators
+   - Can get accredited as a Volunteer Examiner to administer exams to new Technician class operators.

 3. **Amateur Extra Class**:
-   - Highest level of licensing
+   - Highest level of licensing.
-   - All amateur privileges on all bands
+   - All amateur privileges on all bands.
-   - Access to exclusive Extra-only sections of bands
+   - Access to exclusive Extra-only sections of bands.
-   - Can get accredited as a Volunteer Examiner to administer exams for new and upgrading operators of any license class
+   - Can get accredited as a Volunteer Examiner to administer exams for new and upgrading operators of any license class.

 You may come across other license classes besides these; that's because the rules have changed over the years and the Novice, Technician Plus, and Advanced licenses are no longer issued to new licensees.
 There are still people out there who hold Novice or Advanced licenses but that's a topic outside of the scope of this book.
 Note that each person may hold only one operator/primary station license grant — you'll have just one call sign, even if you have multiple radios or operating locations.